mixxxdj/manual/source/chapters/preferences/beat_detection.rst

 .. note:: If the detected BPM value is not sufficiently accurate but very close
           to an integer value, try to set the BPM value manually to the integer.

+For more granular adjustments there are beatgrid controls close to the :ref:`interface-waveform` of each deck in the main interface.